 Everyone looks forward to Hollis's special Christmas Stollen, a traditional fruit-filled loaf soaked in rum & butter and sealed with powdered sugar.
 It has been a local favorite for more than 25 years and comes in both gift and family size loaves.

-New for the 2012 Holiday Season are the Farm Kitchen Sampler Gift Box of assorted specialty cookies, Ginger Biscotti, Cranberry Ginger Granola and the Holiday Sampler Gift Box with Christmas Stollen and tasty orbs of Russian Tea Cakes.
+Look for the Farm Kitchen Sampler Gift Box of assorted specialty cookies, Ginger Biscotti, Cranberry Ginger Granola and the Holiday Sampler Gift Box with Christmas Stollen and tasty orbs of Russian Tea Cakes.
 Available again this season, pick up Cranberry Apple Bread, Ginger Biscotti and Cranberry Ginger Granola and a full assortment of Holiday cookie packs.

 Farm Kitchen, with its rural setting, fields of veggies and flowers grown by local farmers and the two pet draft horses browsing in the pasture, has become a destination for weddings, office parties, family reunions, annual Gingerbread House Parties (Nov.
-24 - Dec.16).
-Year-round, its First Saturday of the month farm breakfasts are a community tradition, a gathering place and a great place to meet or make friends over farm-fresh baked goods, Rosemary Apple Sausage and other specialties
+30 - Dec.
+22).
+Year-round, its First Saturday of the month farm breakfasts are a community tradition, a gathering place and a great place to meet or make friends over farm-fresh baked goods, Rosemary Apple Sausage and other specialties.

 Hollis Fay & Anne Thatcher